LadaOndris/hand-recognition/README.md

 ```python3 database.py --dir gestures --label 1 --scan-period 1 --camera SR305```

 ```
-usage: database.py [-h] --dir DIR --label LABEL [--scan-period SCAN_PERIOD]
+usage: database.py [-h] [--scan-period SCAN_PERIOD] [--camera CAMERA]
-                   [--camera CAMERA] [--plot PLOT]
+                   [--plot PLOT]
+                   directory label

-required arguments:
+positional arguments:
-  --dir DIR             The name of the directory that should contain the
+  directory             The name of the directory that should contain the
                         user-captured gesture database
-  --label LABEL         The label of the gesture that is to be captured
+  label                 The label of the gesture that is to be captured

 optional arguments:
   -h, --help            show this help message and exit